Three Years Later: Myths and Conflicts in the Death of Sean Suiter (Part 1 of 3)

 The evidence was far less conclusive that Suiter’s gun was used on himself.
 Bomenka and a few witnesses, who spoke to reporters early on, all described hearing from four to six shots.
 That is already evidence of another shooter.

-BPD discovered only one bullet at the scene, which it claimed was "the fatal round."
+Despite reportedly finding three shell casings BPD discovered only one bullet at the scene, which it claimed was "the fatal round."
 I previously wrote about its dramatic discovery, but it bears revisiting.
-It is even more ridiculous than I remembered.
+The detectives that allegedly discovered the bullet seemed sure that it was the fatal round literally on sight.
+That is only one reason that this story is hard-to-believe.

 BPD discovered the bullet live on camera.
 WBAL was the only media outlet on Bennett Place on the morning of November 20.
-Its footage captured a plainclothes SIRT detective, Kimberly Starr (formerly with homicide), digging a deep narrow hole in the ground.
+BPD had largely restricted media access to the lot, so this seems like it was special permission.
+WBAL's footage captured a plainclothes SIRT detective, Kimberly Starr (formerly with homicide), digging a deep narrow hole in the ground.
 The video then shows her examining the evidence with then-Western District Captain John Webb and homicide detective Sean Jones.
 Webb then jabs at Jones in a “Eureka!”-type gesture.
 Jones calls for the crime lab.

 A few hours later, Davis announced that BPD had “recovered significant additional evidence from the crime scene” that might “lead to a suspect.”
 He wouldn’t name the evidence, but WBAL’s Miller tweeted a crime scene photo showing an object that she suggested was part of a bullet.

-Anyway, two days later, Davis announced the police had indeed discovered the “fatal round," and it somehow confirmed Suiter was shot with his own weapon.
+Two days later, Davis announced the police had indeed discovered the “fatal round" and confirmed Suiter was shot with his own weapon.

-It’s a forensically unbelievable story for multiple reasons: For one, Detective Starr supposedly found the bullet precisely where she dug, while cameras rolled, with no crime scene technicians present, and everyone recognized immediately, on sight, that it was important evidence in Suiter’s death and not just another bullet in the dirt in Baltimore.
+It’s a forensically unbelievable story for many reasons: For one, Detective Starr supposedly found the bullet precisely where she dug, while cameras rolled, with no crime scene technicians present.
+Yet, everyone recognized immediately, on sight, that it was important evidence in Suiter’s death and not just another bullet in the dirt in Baltimore.

 Shooting scene reconstruction is “an educated guess,” according to James Gannola, retired New York Police Department ballistics analyst and trainer.
-He explains the range of physical factors, inside the body and in the world, that can deflect a bullet away from a direct path.
+He describes the range of physical factors, inside the body and in the environment, that can deflect a bullet away from a direct path.
+Meanwhile, in order to try to reconstruct the shooting scene, BPD would have needed a view of the crime scene that was assuredly unmanipulated.
+The video evidence that Bomenka visited the crime scene before it was photographed already complicates that certainty.

-A crime scene photo included in the IRB report also complicates our understanding of what happened where:
+A crime scene photo included in the IRB report further complicates our understanding of what happened where:

-The photo shows the location of tagged items— Suiter’s gun and phone, three shell casings, a pool of blood—extremely close to the far edge of the lot, next to a fence and a wall.
+The photo shows the location of tagged items, including Suiter’s gun and phone and three shell casings, extremely close to the far edge of the lot, next to a fence and a wall.

 As for the bullet discovery, the IRB stated that “BPD searched to the right of where Suiter’s body was found for the fatal bullet.”
 But Detective Starr seemed to be digging closer to the fence.

-We could use more concrete information on this DNA.
+We could use more concrete information on the DNA found inside the barrel.
 The report describes a vague conversation IRB members had with the serologist, not an authorized serology report.
-It doesn’t mention finding actual blood in the barrel, just DNA.
-Also, Suiter’s gun was driven away from the crime scene in the trunk of an officer’s car before it could be photographed or processed by the crime lab.
+The report also doesn’t mention finding actual blood in the barrel, just DNA.
+Moreover, Suiter’s gun was driven away from the crime scene in the trunk of an officer’s car before it could be photographed or processed by the crime lab.
 There wasn’t much evidence in this case that was assuredly uncompromised.

 Suiter may have been shot with his own weapon.
 It just doesn’t appear conclusive.
 If anything, the several days of manufactured drama around the bullet discovery makes the story more suspicious.